 Genocide.
 Slavery.
 Forced relocation.
 Cultural destruction.

 Using creative, interactive tools, participants will learn about historical trauma and how to recognize its symptoms in individuals, communities, and institutions.
 Engage with a diverse community of participants to uncover buried history and begin the process of healing.
-This first session will be focused on the experiences of First Nations Native peoples of lands now called the USA.
+This third session will be focused on the experiences of White Americans.

 Social Centric Institute